 Parish International Bazaar: (October) This is a day-long event which includes games, raffles, cakewalks, food, and beverages.
 Volunteers are needed to obtain donations, run the games, sell tickets and assist with set up and clean up.

 Santa’s Workshop: (first week of December) This event is designed to allow the children to shop for nice, inexpensive gifts ranging from .50 to $10.00.
 Volunteers are needed to set-up and decorate the shop, man the tables, and assist with cleaning up and repackaging of unsold items.
 This event takes place during school hours.

 Christmas Program (“Cookies and Punch with Santa”) This social is a favorite which is held after our annual Christmas program.
 Volunteers are needed to set up tables, send home a flyer requesting donations of cookies and punch, and assist with clean up.

 Ice Cream Social and Achievement Fair (May) As a special treat for our children after their beautiful May Crowning and Rosary - the Achievement Fair and ice cream social is held in Msgr.
 LaVoy Hall.
 Volunteers are needed to help set-up, serve ice cream, and assist with cleanup.

 Welcome Back Barbeque (September) This barbeque is our way to welcome back new and returning families after the summer vacation.
 Volunteers are needed to cook burgers and hot dogs, and to help with minimal cleanup.

 Scrip: A program in which scrip (gift certificates) are sold with a percentage from each purchase going back to the school.
-Volunteers are needed to help sell after school.

 Health Program: During the year, volunteers are asked to assist with eye exams, hearing screenings, etc..
 We are also in need of guest speakers to discuss health issues with students.